 After the zeal of many Muslims trying to figure out whether it is lawful in Islam to take part in Christmas, celebrating birthdays and others, here comes another, Valentine’s Day celebration.

 Basically known as the celebration of love and romance among friends and loved once.

 In actual fact, considering the background and history of this celebration, and the way people go about it now, there is no need to hesitate in saying NO to it.

-Can Muslim couple celebrate Valentine’s Day?
+Can Muslim couples who are legally married celebrate Valentine’s Day?

-As a matter of fact, Valentine celebration can never be something Islam can tolerate even if you are a couple.
+As a matter of fact, Valentine’s celebration can never be something Islam can tolerate even if you are a couple.

 Let’s see what the World Book Encyclopedia tells us regarding Valentine’s Day: